Family home for an elderly and/or disabled person (family caregiver)

 Accreditation framework for family caregivers

-Use of the universal service employment voucher (Cesu) to declare the family host (Articles L1271-1 to L1271-2)
+Use of the universal service employment voucher (Cesu) to declare the family caregiver (Articles L1271-1 to L1271-2)

 FAQ